‘Tactical move’: China's WTO gambit over US tariffs more about optics than outcomes

 “The US’ unilateral tariff hike severely violates WTO rules.
 Not only does it fail to resolve its own issues, but it also disrupts normal economic and trade cooperation between China and the US,” said a Chinese commerce ministry spokesperson on Feb 2.

-Analysts CNA spoke to agree that the WTO filing is about optics rather than outcomes - both on the global and domestic front.
+Analysts CNA spoke to agree that a WTO filing is about optics rather than outcomes - both on the global and domestic front.

-“Stating they will go to the WTO gives them an action to which they can point to their domestic audience, and to also make the case to a global audience that China is the country upholding the international rules-based order,” Okun told CNA.
+Going to the WTO gives China an action it can point to its domestic audience, and also make the case to a global audience that it is the country upholding the international rules-based order, Okun told CNA.

-When it comes to actual outcomes, Beijing is acutely aware that turning to the WTO will yield limited results, observers highlighted.
+When it comes to actual outcomes, Beijing is acutely aware that turning to the WTO would yield limited results, observers highlighted.

-“(The WTO is) pretty toothless now, it doesn't have a good enforcement mechanism … countries take it less and less seriously,” Dexter Tiff Roberts, a non-resident senior fellow at the US think tank Atlantic Council’s Global China Hub, told CNA.
+“(The WTO is) pretty toothless now, it doesn't have a good enforcement mechanism … countries take it less and less seriously,” said Roberts from the Atlantic Council.

 In 2019, the Trump 1.0 administration blocked new appointments to the WTO’s appellate body, effectively paralysing its dispute resolution mechanism.
 The US has maintained this stance since then.